streamingfast/firehose-docs/architecture/components/relayer.md

 The Relayer component is responsible for providing executed block data to other Firehose components.

-The Relayer component feeds from all available Reader nodes to get a comprehensive view of all possible forks.&#x20;
+The Relayer component feeds from all available Reader nodes to get a comprehensive view of all possible forks.

 The Relayer "fans out", or relays, block information to the other Firehose components.